pereira-gha/activefire/README.md

 # Compare against the Manual Annotations

-The code inside the folder `src/manual_annotations` gives you a way to compare the masks of the algorithms and the output produced by CNN against the manual annotations.
+The code inside the `src/manual_annotations` folder gives you a way to compare the masks of the algorithms and the output produced by a CNN against the manual annotations.
 To compare the algorithms (Schroeder, Murphy, Kumar-Roy, Intersection and Voting) against the manual annotations run the following two commands:

 ```
 python inference.py
 python evaluate_v1.py
 ```

-The first script will convert the masks and the manual annotations to txt files, inside the `src/manual_annotations/log` folder.
-The script name `inference.py` was kept for consistency, but no CNN is used in the process.
-The second script will apply the metrics over the txt files, this will fit all files in your machine's memory.
-After it ends, you will see the results on the screen.
+The first script will convert the masks and manual annotations to txt files, inside the `src/manual_annotations/log` folder.
+The `inference.py` script was kept for consistency, but no CNN is used in the process.
+The second script will apply the metrics over the txt files, this will fit all the files in your machine's memory.
+After it ends, the results will be displayed.

-In the same way, you may test the output produced by the CNN against the groundtruth.
+In the same way, you may test the output produced by a CNN against the groundtruth.
 The code inside `src/manual_annotatios/cnn_compare` gives you a way to compare each model.
-It is important to copy the trained weights inside a folder named `weights` inside each model folder.
+It is important to copy the trained weights to a folder named `weights` inside each model folder.
 Alternatively you can change the constant `WEIGHTS_FILE` with the desired weights.
 If you downloaded the pre-trained weights and unzipped them as described in the previous sections the weights are already in the correct directories.

 You can compare each model individually, for this access the desired model folder and run: